Skip to content

 The [free App Service managed certificate](#create-a-free-managed-certificate) and the [App Service certificate](configure-ssl-app-service-certificate.md) already satisfy the requirements of App Service.
 If you choose to upload or import a private certificate to App Service, your certificate must meet the following requirements:

-* Exported as a [password-protected PFX file](https://en.wikipedia.org/w/index.php?title=X.509&section=4#Certificate_filename_extensions), encrypted using triple DES
+* Be exported as a [password-protected .pfx file](https://en.wikipedia.org/w/index.php?title=X.509&section=4#Certificate_filename_extensions), encrypted by using triple DES.

-* Contains private key at least 2048 bits long
+* Contain a private key at least 2,048 bits long.

-* Contains all intermediate certificates and the root certificate in the certificate chain
+* Contain all intermediate certificates and the root certificate in the certificate chain.

-If you want to help secure a custom domain in a TLS binding, the certificate must meet these additional requirements:
+If you want to help secure a custom domain in a TLS binding, the certificate must meet these extra requirements:

 > [!NOTE]